cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 <summary>Configure bidirectional health checks</summary>
 <div>

 Bidirectional health checks are available for GRE and IPsec tunnels.
-Right now you can configure them via the API, and the dashboard option will be available in the near future.
+Right now you can configure them via the API.
+The dashboard option will be available in the near future.

 For Magic WAN this option defaults to bidirectional, while for Magic Transit it defaults to unidirectional.